Ld50 Of 25 Mg/m3 Means

 Introduction to LD50 and its Significance

 LD50, or Lethal Dose 50, is a statistically derived value that represents the amount of a substance (usually expressed in milligrams per kilogram of body weight – mg/kg) required to kill 50% of a tested population of animals within a specified time period.
 It's a crucial metric in toxicology used to assess the acute toxicity of a substance.
 A lower LD50 value signifies higher toxicity, meaning that a smaller amount of the substance is needed to cause death in half the population.
-However, it's essential to remember that the LD50 is only one aspect of toxicity assessment and doesn't provide a complete picture of a substance's potential health hazards.
+On the flip side, it's essential to remember that the LD50 is only one aspect of toxicity assessment and doesn't provide a complete picture of a substance's potential health hazards.

 Factors Influencing LD50 Values